Exthenia/picoboost/README.md

 • Add 5 second "boost building" function when KERS button is pressed (LED changes red and blinks for 5 seconds then turns solid green until KERS button is released, then return to original loop)

 • Add better smoothing to stop potentiometer readings jumping around

+• Have the data shown in Thonny shell on a 16x2 LCD Screen